yinkaf/HotelRestApi/README.md

 /api/hotels

-This is implemented in class *com.xipsoft.hotelrestapi.controller.HotelRestController*
+This is implemented in class  [Hotel Rest Controller](https://github.com/yinkaf/HotelRestApi/blob/master/src/main/java/com/xipsoft/hotelrestapi/controller/HotelRestController.java)

 This controller does the following:-
 - Add a new Hotel